itsjw/earnstudios.com/_posts/2016-01-28-earn-happiness-school-is-happiness-a-key-factor-in-high-performing-teams.markdown

 ---
-title: EARN Happiness School - is happiness a key factor in high performing teams?
+title: Is happiness a key factor in high performing teams?
 date: 2016-01-28 13:02:00 Z
 image: "/uploads/earn-happiness-school.jpg"
+author: jamal_benmiloud
 ---

 On Monday 26 January (and not just any Monday, the Monday that many refer to as Blue Monday), EARN hosted their annual EARN Happiness School – an event designed to enlighten friends, clients and partners on the subject of happiness and positive psychology.